Owner: @Thomas Lavaur @David Rusu

 Mantle Operations

 Nomos features are exposed through Mantle Operations, which can be combined and executed together in a single Mantle Transaction.
-These operations enable functions such as on-chain data posting, SDP interaction, and leader reward claims.
+These Operations enable functions such as on-chain data posting, SDP interaction, and leader reward claims.

 Mantle Ledger